 As a generalisation it can be said that whatever has a price must also have a value, but whatever has value does not necessarily have a price.
 The air we breathe has immense value to everyone, but no price.
 Anything that is abundant and freely available will not have a price except where work is done.
 The fish we take from the sea have a price mainly because of the work done in the catching and processing; it is generally the work that we pay for.5 Thieves may steal a highly valuable ,and well known, painting from a museum but find that, because of its known provenance, it is un-saleable to any reputable dealer; it is in fact priceless.
 Value is determined by necessity or desire for acquisition; price is determined through a transaction.

-In any transaction in kind, there are four values and two prices.
-A sets a value on the article he has and a higher value of that of B. The same must apply to B, for the transaction to take place.
-The price to A is the article of B, and the price to B is the article of A. The introduction of money simplifies this process considerably but by the same logic, rendering two values and one price.
+In any transaction in kind between two people, A and B, there are four values and two prices.
+A sets a value on the article he has and a higher value of that of B. The same must apply to B, for the transaction to take place; giving rise to four values.
+The price to A is the article of B, and the price to B is the article of A; giving rise to two prices.
+The introduction of money simplifies this process considerably––but by the same logic rendering two values and one price.
 There still has to be an inequality of values for the transaction to take place.

 The demand (or desire) for something creates value which gives rise to trading with others having different objects of desire with different values.
 The activity of trading establishes price.
 Where land values are concerned, the demand for a particular site gives rise to its value, the price is determined at the point of sale.